• Proposed

 Why suggested for a Global Red List Assessment?

 This is a fairly conspicuous and characteristic stromatic pyrenomycete.
-Recently described but so far world distribution is confined to western Norway, one place i SE Norway, and St. Peterburg surroundings of W Russia.
-The species is highly specialized and parasitizes the rare Hypoxylon vogesiacum, a species that in turn mainly occurs on decaying trunks or branches of veteran trees of Ulmus glabra.
+Recently described, it is so far known only from western Norway, one place in SE Norway, and a locality near St Petersburg in W Russia.
+The species is a highly specialized parasite of the rare fungus Hypoxylon vogesiacum, a species that in turn mainly occurs on decaying trunks or branches of veteran trees of Ulmus glabra.
 Chlorostroma vestlandicum was described from coarse dead wood of Ulmus glabra in western Norway (Nordén et al. 2015).
-It was invariably found in close association with Hypoxylon vogesiacum and appears to be mycoparasitic on this species.
-With a strikingly orange entostroma, tiny perithecia and specialized habitat association it is a highly distinctive species, which should have been discovered earlier if widely distributed.
-Its distribution seems to cover mainly the hemiboreal regions of western Norway, an area not yet affected but threatened by Dutch elm disease.
-It is probably a rare species restricted to localities rich in coarse dead wood and large populations of its host H. vogesiacum.
+It has invariably been found in close association with Hypoxylon vogesiacum and appears to be parasitic on this species.
+With a strikingly orange entostroma, tiny perithecia and this specialized habitat association it is a highly distinctive species, which would have been discovered earlier if widely distributed.
+Its distribution seems to cover mainly the hemiboreal regions of western Norway, an area not yet affected by but threatened with Dutch elm disease.
+It is probably a rare species occurring only in localities rich in coarse dead wood with large populations of its host H. vogesiacum.

 Geographic range